Online Engineering Programs Home

 On-Campus and Online Degree Programs

-In recent years, educational institutions have followed economic trends and started offering online degrees in addition to on-campus degrees.
-Data from U.S. News and World Report shows that in today’s world where we are shaped by the Covid-19 pandemic, online delivery of education shined brightest in 2020 and beyond.
+In recent years, educational institutions have followed economic trends and started offering online degrees and on-campus degrees.
+Data from U.S. News and World Report shows that in today’s world shaped by the Covid-19 pandemic, online delivery of education shined brightest in 2020 and beyond.
 As many campuses closed down, colleges were made to shift their courses to remote delivery and were made to finish out their semester online.

 Education experts believe that this sudden shift will further accelerate the growth of distance learning and will show its true potential.
 Due to this forced trial, experts say colleges will now look forward to delivering more online offerings and developing new degree programs.